MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 If you do not want to use a Dev Container, you can read the `Dockerfile` file and see what software needs to be installed, and how it is installed.

+## Exemples

+Examples are provided in the `examples/` folder.
+They showcase how to use the library to use specific features: I2C, SPI, USART and GPIO.

+### Building the example

+Building an example is veary simple.
+The example and the target must be specified when invoking `cargo build`.
+For instance:

+    cargo build --example gpio --target thumbv7m-none-eabi

+### Running the example

-## Test for the Atmega328P
+#### For the Atmega328P

-Pour un exemple d’utilisation de l’USART, lancer `cargo run --example usart` depuis un terminal, et `telnet localhost 5678` depuis un autre.
-Tous les messages que vous enverrez (avec la touche « Entrée ») vous seront retransmis.

-Pour tester sur un autre matériel : `cargo run --example usart --target thumbv7m-none-eabi`.
+QEMU is used to emulate the Atmega328P.
+It can be used to run the examples without hardware.

+Run `cargo run --example usart --target atmega328p.json` from one terminal, and `telnet localhost 5678` from another.
+All the characters you send will be sent back to you over USART.

 ## Test for the STM32F1

-The STM32F1 target was chosen because it is supported by Renode.
+The STM32F1 target was chosen because it is supported by **Renode**.

+Renode is a very, very useful software for testing embedded software.
+It is very easy to extend, or to define complex configurations with multiple devices attached to the same MCU.

 Renode is already installed in the Dev Container.
 If you are not using the Dev Container you need to install it.

-Renode is a very, very useful software for testing embedded software.
-It is very easy to extend, or to define complex configurations with multiple devices attached to the same MCU.

-You first need to build the project.
+You first need to build an example for the STM32F1.
 For instance, for the I2C, `cargo build --example i2c --target thumbv7m-none-eabi`.

 Then, run Renode: